 Organic farming is a centuries old practice, but in the modern era, older wisdom has been blended with new science to create current organic production regimes.
 Because organic food has been recognized in the marketplace, following years of development by non-governmental organizations and organic farmers, governments around the world (see Willer and Leroud, 2017) have moved to support the authenticity of organic claims by regulating the use of the term and codifying in law production and processing practices consistent with the organic approach.
 In Canada, production and processing standards were created with the Canadian General Standards Board.
-The rules governing the organic system - production, processing, labeling, inspection, certification, accreditation - are soon to be regulated under the Safe for Food Canadians Act.
+The rules governing the organic system - production, processing, labeling, inspection, certification, accreditation - are now regulated under the Safe for Food Canadians Act.

 Permaculture (Mollison, 1997) is a deeply ecological approach to food production, based on optimizing the use of perennials.
 While some farmers have had success - particularly in tree and bush nut and fruit and pasture ruminant systems - it is challenging in the Canadian context, especially for small grains and vegetables.
-There are no formal standards for permaculture and no accurate data exist on how many producers there are, though it is likely that some percentage of organic farmers are practicing permaculture.
+There are no formal standards for permaculture and no accurate data exist on how many producers there are, though it is likely that some percentage of organic farmers are practising permaculture.

 Globally, aquaculture now provides 50% of all seafood.
 Most of what is traded globally (as opposed to sold in local markets or self-provisioned) is produced in production systems that mimic industrial food production practices, with less than 5% currently certified sustainable by mostly private standard setters.
 This means that the bulk of aquaculture production is having negative environmental impacts on aquatic systems, and may also be negatively affecting communities located near production facilities.
 North American and European supermarket chains are the largest buyers of sustainable seafood, given their recent commitments to seafood sustainability (Bush et al., 2013).
 In Canada, aquaculture represents about 20% of total seafood production (aquaculture statistics, DFO).
 In aquaculture systems, some 45 different species of finfish, shellfish and marine algae are commercially cultivated in Canada primarily under industrial approaches, with salmon, mussels, oysters, and trout making up over 85% of production (DFO).
 There is, however, also some small scale aquaculture, some of it commercial, some if for own use, for example farm ponds stocked with trout for recreational fishing and consumption.

 Integrated ecological systems